alrossell/alrossell.github.io/README.md

 # Todo
 - Flesh out the contact section
-- Add more support for mobil display
+- Add more support for mobile display